DAS-OATs/astrocook/docs/tutorials/getting_started.md

 You can show or hide specific layers of the plot:

 - **1-sigma error**: Hides the grey error shading.
+- **Show error as line**: Instead of a shaded band, plots the error array ($dy$) as a separate line.
+Useful for inspecting noise structure in high-resolution spectra.
 - **Normalization**: Hides the continuum level (dashed black line).
 - **Absorption model**: Hides the Voigt profile fits (solid red line).
 - **Systems**: Hides the vertical tick marks indicating identified systems.